Information for Inpatients

 How long will I wait for my surgery date?

 We will endeavour to treat you within 18 weeks from your GP referral.
-In order to do this we need to ensure that all the patients on our waiting list are ready, willing and available to come in for surgery:
+In order to do this, we need to ensure that all the patients on our waiting list are ready, willing and available to come in for surgery:

-If you are found to have a medical condition which could delay your surgery, your care will be returned to your GP and he/she will re-refer you when you are ready.
+Ready – depending on your planned surgery you will be asked to come for a pre-operative assessment appointment or complete a medical questionnaire.
+If you are found to have a medical condition which could delay your surgery, your care will be returned to your GP and they will re-refer you when you are ready.

 Willing – by giving your consent for your operation or procedure you are confirming you are happy to go ahead with your surgery.
 If after discussing this with family and friends you change your mind, please let us know as soon as possible.